moa-digitalagency/GuestAdmission/replit.md

   - Tenant isolation enforced at database and application levels
   - Multi-establishment user support with establishment switching
 - **Multi-Establishment Management**: Supports the creation, modification, and deletion of multiple guest house establishments, each with its own logo and activation status.
 - **Séjour Management**: Comprehensive handling of bookings (séjours), including creation, room assignment, client management, and automatic numbering.
-Renamed from "Réservations" to "Séjours" across the application for consistency.
+Renamed from "Séjours" to "Séjours" across the application for consistency.
 - **Statistics Page**: A dedicated section for real-time statistics, including séjour overview, client metrics, establishment performance, and room occupancy.
 - **Room Management**: Full CRUD operations for rooms, including association with establishments, capacity, pricing, and status (available, occupied, maintenance, out of service).
 - **Personnel Management**: Complete system for managing staff, including personal and professional information, granular access permissions, account activation/deactivation, and establishment association.